Policies of the Botanical Society of America, Incorporated

 The Society’s policy is to submit reimbursement requests to all granting agencies on a monthly basis.

 Part 5.
-Expenditure Monitoring –The PI has the responsibility for verifying that charges on his/her awards are allowable.
+Expenditure Monitoring –The PI has the responsibility for verifying that charges on his/her awards are allowable prior to incurrence.
 S/he may receive assistance from the Finance Director on financial tasks, but the PI will retain responsibility for the review and approval, on a transactional basis, of charges assessed to his/her sponsored project(s).
+The PI must obtain additional pre-approval from the Executive Director before incurring any anticipated grant expense over $2,000.

 The PI should be able to support that: